rubyonjets/jetpacker/README.md

 rails new myapp --webpack=angular
 ```

-(or run `bundle exec rails webpacker:install:angular` on a Rails app already
+(or run `jets webpacker:install:angular` on a Rails app already
 setup with Webpacker).

 The installer will add TypeScript and Angular core libraries using Yarn plus